davidsowerby/takkan/docs/user-guide/precept-script.md

 It combines with the [Precept Schema](precept-schema.md) to connect presentation to data.

 It also uses the [Precept Schema](precept-schema.md) to define validation, and user permissions.
-During the build process, Precept uses these permissions to decide whether or not to enable editing / viewing of data.
+Precept uses these permissions to decide whether or not to enable editing / viewing of data.

-This is not about security, but usability.
-It does not make sense to present empty pages, or allow users to edit something only to have the server reject it.

 :::caution

+Although `PSchema` is used to limit access to data in the client, this is mainly for usability.
+It should not be seen as security (although it helps a bit).
-The Precept client does not provide security.
-It is designed with the simple premise that nothing from a client can be trusted.

-If you want proper security, validation and access control must be provided by the server - but that's true for any client.
+It is better to work on the simple premise that nothing from a client can be trusted, and therefore, validation and access control must be provided by the server - but that's true for any client.

-For a Back4App data provider, the server-side schema can be generated from `PSchema`, thus ensuring there are no differences between client and server side.
+To help with this, a Back4App server-side schema can be generated from `PSchema`.

 :::